 To Him who loved us and washed us from our sins in His own blood, and has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever.
 Amen. ~ Revelation 5b-6

-First we were loved, then we were washed clean and saved from the spiritual consequences of our sins (anything we have chosen that puts distance between us and God).
-Though we are presently loved, this verse points back to the cross, where The One who loved us performed a great task on our behalf.
+First, we were loved.
+Then we were washed clean and saved from the spiritual consequences of our sins (anything we have chosen that puts distance between us and God).
+Though we are always and presently loved, this verse points back to the cross, where The One who loved us performed a great sacrifice on our behalf.

 Then, God goes beyond washing and redeeming by making us wholly holy.
 We become royalty with spiritual status, wealth, and authority.
 We also become priests and priestesses which means we are servants to God who represent humanity to God and reflect God to humanity.
 In the Old Testament, the roles of Royalty and Priesthood did not rest upon the same person.
 But in the New Testament, under the new covenant, we see Jesus is indicated as both.
 And here in Revelation, we are invited to step confidently into both roles.